Youth Orchestras of San Antonio: Conductors

 Music Director Troy Peters joined Youth Orchestras of San Antonio in August 2009.
-Prior to joining YOSA, he served for 14 years as the Music Director of the Vermont Youth Orchestra Association, as well as the Middlebury College Orchestra, and Montpelier Chamber Orchestra.
-Peters has conducted over 20 performances with the San Antonio Symphony, twice stepping in last-minute.
-In 2012/13 he made his guest conducting debut with the Oregon Symphony.
-Peters has gained attention for his orchestral collaborations with rock musicians such as Jon Anderson (of YES) and Trey Anastasio(of Phish) along with orchestral soloists Midori, Edgar Meyer, Horacio Gutiérrez, Daniel Bernard Roumain (DBR) and Soovin Kim.
+Prior to joining YOSA, he served for 14 years as the Music Director of the Vermont Youth Orchestra Association, as well as the Middlebury College Orchestra and Montpelier Chamber Orchestra.
+Peters conducted over 20 performances with the San Antonio Symphony, twice stepping in last-minute.
+In 2012–13 he made his guest conducting debut with the Oregon Symphony.
+Peters has gained attention for his orchestral collaborations with rock musicians such as Jon Anderson of Yes and Trey Anastasio of Phish, along with orchestral soloists Midori, Edgar Meyer, Horacio Gutiérrez, Daniel Bernard Roumain (DBR) and Soovin Kim.
 Past conducting positions include the Philadelphia Youth Orchestra, the Pacific Chamber Soloists, and Perpetuum Mobile.